paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-054-transportation-sale-and-handling-of-certain-animals.md

 Subsec. (g)(2)(B).
 Pub.
 L. 107–171, § 10303(a)(2), inserted “or from any State into any foreign country” before semicolon.

 #### Change of Name
-“United States magistrate judge” substituted for “United States magistrate” in subsec. (f) pursuant to section 321 of Pub.
+“United States magistrate judge” substituted for “United States magistrate” in subsec. (e) pursuant to section 321 of Pub.
 L. 101–650, set out as a note under [section 631 of Title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section631&num=0&edition=prelim), Judiciary and Judicial Procedure.

 #### Effective Date of 2018 Amendment
 Pub.
 L. 115–334, title XII, § 12616(e), Dec.
 20, 2018, 132 Stat.
 5016, provided that: “The amendments made by this section [amending this section, [section 49 of Title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section49&num=0&edition=prelim), Crimes and Criminal Procedure, and [section 3001 of Title 39](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title39-section3001&num=0&edition=prelim), Postal Service] shall take effect on the date that is one year after the date of the enactment of this Act [Dec.
 20, 2018].”